muratk5n/thirdwave/en/README.md

 ---

-The office building I worked at in NYC was very close to Zuccotti Park, basically Ground Zero, few years before 9/11.
+One office building I worked at in NYC was very close to Zuccotti Park, basically Ground Zero, few years before 9/11.
 I wasnt there during the attack, was near midtown, different company, but still in NYC.